Lis Vega: Career

-Vega lived in Mérida, Yucatán when after emigrating to Mexico, then moved to Mexico City where she attracted the attention of Juan Osorio.
+Vega lived in Mérida, Yucatán after emigrating to Mexico, then moved to Mexico City where she attracted the attention of Juan Osorio.
 In 2004 Vega accepted the role as fellow Cuban, Niurka Marcos, in Mi Verdad which was produced by Osorio, a docudrama about the "roller coaster" relationship between Niurka and Osorio.

 Vega appeared in Playboy magazine in 2003, 2011 and in 2016.
 She appeared on the cover in 2011 and in 2016 she was featured as part of a tribute to vedettes which included a six-day, two-week stage show of Vega singing and dancing burlesque, tango and the Mexican hat dance at the Ferrocarrilero Theater in Mexico City, Mexico.

 In 2005 Vega participated in Big Brother VIP: México, she was the 13th out of 25 to be expelled from the competition.

 In 2013 Vega participated in Santa Diabla as Lisette Guerrero, after moving to Miami.
 In 2014 Vega took part in Miami Fashion Week.
 That same year she performed as "Fly" in Goooza: A Musical Cabaret Show at the Flamingo Theater Bar in Miami, Fl as well as in a tribute to Charlie Chaplin called Burlesque.

 By 2016 Vega had become an "internet sensation".
 She had acquired 183,000 followers on Instagram with videos of her workouts, one of which had gone viral.

 In 2018 Vega recorded the single "Como a Nadie le Importa" with fellow Cuban Romi.